 Most licking is harmless, even welcome as a form of self-expression on the dog’s part.
 Burch notes that there’s no need to worry that it’s a form of domination — in fact, it’s quite the opposite.

 “One theory is the licking is a sign of submission,” she says.
 “The idea is that dogs who are submissive will lick a more dominant member of the pack.”

 Even so, there are some scenarios when you might want to head off a slobber-fest from your pup.
-The first relates to human comfort, that is, some people simply don’t like being licked.
-If you have a friend who dislikes being licked, it’s kinder to dog and friend alike to redirect the behavior.
+The first relates to human comfort, that is, some people simply don’t like being licked by a dog.
+If you have a friend who dislikes being licked by dogs, it’s kinder to dog and friend alike to redirect the behavior.

 But sometimes licking is a symptom of a more serious problem.
 If your dog is licking themselves, you, or objects excessively, to the point that it seems like a self-stimulatory behavior, this might be a sign of anxiety, boredom, or pain.
 Obsessive self-licking can also be a sign of allergies or other health problems.

 What Can Dog Owners Do About Problem Licking?